What is a coaching leadership style?

 Coaching leadership styles are underpinned by a continuing commitment to learning and development across the team.

-How do you use a coaching leadership style?
+How do you use a coaching style of leadership

 Coaching is a holistic leadership style that informs everything a leader does and how they interact with their team.
 Coaching leadership begins with a solid understanding of a team’s current working patterns, habits and overall productivity.
 You can then create a plan to coach them in a way that addresses any weaknesses.
 A coaching leadership style is based on honest communications with everybody involved.